Prabh6283/Prabh6283/README.md

 # 💫 About Me:
-I'm a pursuing my Bachelors in Electronics and Communication Engineering,<br>Currently doing internship at CSIR-CSIO , Chandigarh, India.<br>
+I'm a pursuing my Bachelors in Electronics and Communication Engineering,<br>Currently doing 1 YEAR internship at CSIR-CSIO , Chandigarh, India.<br>

 ## 🌐 Socials: